Andy Nacrelli

-Andrew Nacrelli (August 15, 1933 – September 14, 1991) was an American football end who played in the National Football League.
+Andrew Nacrelli (August 15, 1933 – September 14, 1991) was an American professional football end who played in the National Football League (NFL).
 He played college football at Fordham.

 College career

 Nacrelli played end and punter for the Fordham Rams.
 He had 29 receptions for 428 yards and three touchdowns in his junior season.
 As a senior, he was named team MVP, All-Catholic All-American, second-team All-East after catching 25 passes for 493 yards and two touchdowns in what would be the team's last varsity season until 1970.
 After the season Nacrelli played in the 1955 Senior Bowl.

 Professional career

-Nacrelli was selected by the Philadelphia Eagles in the 12th round of the 1955 NFL Draft.
+Nacrelli was selected by the Philadelphia Eagles in the 12th round of the 1955 NFL draft.
 He signed with the Hamilton Tiger-Cats, and spent the 1955 season with the team.
 Following the season he was drafted into the US Army.
 He was stationed at Fort Sam Houston, where he was a member of the base's football team and was named to the Army Times All-Army Team in 1957.
 Nacrelli joined the Eagles following his discharge in 1958 and played in two games with the team, starting both and catching two passes for 15 yards.
 He was released by the Eagles on October 21, 1958.